kospex/kospex/README.md

 ### Identify technology landscape

-List the overall tech stack for a repo (using scc) (no sync required)
+List the overall tech stack for a repo (using scc)
 > kospex tech-landscape -repo=./REPO

 List the tech stack in the given repo_id (sync'ed data in the kospex DB)
 > kospex tech-landscape -repo_id=github.com&tilde;ORG&tilde;REPO

 ## Design principles